Making An AI-Powered Business Card Reader

 $ npm install openai fs path

 Step 4.
 Write the code, I called mine processCards.js.
-Or you can get it on GitHub.
+Or you can get it on the GitHub repo.

 // Import required packages